 Arkansas has received multiple grant awards to build its Health Insurance Marketplace.
-This includes a Planning Grant and five Level One Establishment Grants.
+This includes a Planning Grant and five Level One Establishment Grants and a Level 2 Establishment Grant.

 Summaries of Arkansas’ applications for each grant are provided below: